nitta-lab/org.ntlab.sampleAnalyzer/README.md

 # org.ntlab.sampleAnalyzer
 A sample Eclipse plug-in that extends org.ntlab.traceAnalysisPlatform plug-in.
-It performs an online dynamic analysis that counts the number of executions of the method where the debugging program is suspended.
+It performs an online dynamic analysis that counts the number of executions of the method where the debugging program is just suspended.